 - Timed-entry passes may not be sold or transferred and are for personal use only.

 - We are honored to welcome veterans, active-duty personnel and first responders to the museum.
 After showing their military or work ID badge, they may enter with one guest without reserving a free-timed entry pass.
-Entry begins by joining the general line and checking in at the triage tent located near the building entrance on 15th Street and Madison Drive.
+Entry begins by joining the general line and checking in at the triage tents located near the building entrances on 15th Street and Madison Drive, or 14th Street and Constitution Avenue.

 Please note: museum entry is subject to building capacity; weekends and holidays are peak visitation times.
 If the museum is at or near capacity, all visitors standing in line will be asked to wait until the museum has room to accommodate them.